Lqp1/smount/README.md

 - [ ] Build a curses interface, for fun and profit
 - [ ] Add a `variables` set in configuration for user defined variables
 - [ ] Propose automatically defined variables, as hostname, user login, ...
+- [ ] Propose wildcards in source mountpoints to automatically select a file without full name